This set of Instrumentation Transducers Interview Questions and Answers focuses on “Performance Characteristics of Transducers”.

 Explanation: From the definition of static correction and static error, it is clear they both are negative to each other.

 Static correction = (true value – indicated value) = – (static error).

-9. What is the term used to express ability of a measuring system to maintain its standard performance?
+9. What is the term used to express the ability of a measuring system to maintain its standard performance?

 a) Zero stability